 How MetricFire Can Help

 Even with the tools above, Wi-Fi access point monitoring proves a challenge for organizations that lack a large monitoring team.
-MetricFire solves this problem with hosted Graphite, hosted Prometheus, and Grafana solutions for all kinds of network monitoring, including WAP monitoring.
+MetricFire solves this problem with hosted Graphite and Grafana solutions for all kinds of network monitoring, including WAP monitoring.